XeroAPI/xerogolang/README.md

-# xerogolang
+# xerogolang (alpha)
-This is the Xero Golang SDK for the Xero API.
+This is the Xero Golang SDK for the [Xero API](https://developer.xero.com/).

 Currently it only supports the Accounting API.

 ### Xero App
 You'll need to decide which type of Xero app you'll be building [Private](http://developer.xero.com/documentation/auth-and-limits/private-applications/), [Public](http://developer.xero.com/documentation/auth-and-limits/public-applications/), or [Partner](http://developer.xero.com/documentation/auth-and-limits/partner-applications/).
 Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account to create an app.